Irritable bowel syndrome (IBS) triggers and prevention

 - Foods with wheat, some people may be intolerant or allergic or have a negative reaction to gluten.

 - Eat a moderate amount of soluble fibre.
-It adds bulk to the colon and can help prevent spasms.
+It adds bulk to the bowel motions and can help prevent spasms.
 Good sources are whole wheat breads, oats, barley, brown rice, pasta, the flesh of fruit (as opposed to the skin), and dried fruits

 - Try not to consume foods with extreme temperatures, such as ice- cold water and steaming hot soup, in the same meal